thewitcher745/ST5-backtest/README.md

 ### ver b.9
 - Position exiting fully implemented.
 Positions can now exit when they either achieve FULL_TARGET status or when they hit the stop loss.
-- Before a stoploss of a full target event, the highest target hit is calculated and registered.
+- Before a stoploss or a full target event, the highest target hit is calculated and registered.
 Each target hit time is registered in the Position object instance for later validation
 - Rudimentary report generation using excel files implemented.
 The report contains data on the final status of positions, their type, entry and exit times, entry and exit prices, targets hit, and most other usefulvalidation sources.
 - The exiting and report generation code is currently implemented directly in the main Jupyter notebook, but will later be moved to a separate module for better organization and readability.